 Foreign Language proficiency exams (“Idoneità Linguistica”)

-The test is held for the following languages: French, English, Polish, Portuguese, Spanish, Russian, German, and covers B1 and B2 levels as described in the Common European Framework of Reference for Languages (CEFR).
+The test is held for the following languages: French, English, Polish, Portuguese, Spanish, Russian, German, and covers B1, B2 and C1 levels as described in the Common European Framework of Reference for Languages (CEFR).

-The students enrolled in a Bachelor’s Degree Course of the Macro-Areas of Humanities, Engineering, Medicine, and Science will have to take the B1 proficiency test (Idoneità livello B1); the students enrolled in a Master and/or Single-Cycle Degree Course of the Macro-Areas of Humanities, Engineering, Medicine, Law, and Science will have to take the B2 proficiency test (Idoneità livello B2).
+The students enrolled in a Bachelor’s Degree Course of the Macro-Areas of Humanities, Engineering, Medicine, will have to take the B1 proficiency test (Idoneità livello B1); the students enrolled in a Master and/or Single-Cycle Degree Course of the Macro-Areas of Humanities, Engineering, Medicine, Law will have to take the B2 proficiency test (Idoneità livello B2).
 The number of ECTS credits awarded after the foreign language proficiency exam varies in accordance with the regulations governing each Degree Course.

-The foreign language proficiency test will probably be computer-based, and its duration will depend on each language and on its level of difficulty.
+The foreign language proficiency test (B1 level) will be computer-based, and its duration will depend on each language and on its level of difficulty.

 We warmly invite you to visit our website, where you will find self-assessment tests as well as a section with useful self-study links .